suncoast-devs/handbook/lessons/career-looking/actively-looking.md

   <summary>Step 11: Apply for 5 - 10 jobs per week</summary>
   <ul>
     <li>Research each company - find their narrative</li>
-    <li>Update Resume to highlight what you need for the position, if applicable</li>
+    <li>Update your resume to highlight what you need for the position, if applicable</li>
     <li>Write a <a href="../career-prep/cover-letters">Cover Letter</a>
       <ul>
         <li>Include company narrative</li>
-        <li>Speak to why you would be an asset to them/the position</li>
+        <li>Speak about why you would be an asset to them/the position</li>
         <li>Include a link to your portfolio</li>
         <li>Close with what you hope the next step might be</li>
         <li>Keep it relevant to the position/company</li>